-These utterly irresistible baked goats cheese cigars with honey & thyme come from Rachel Khoo and wil impress in every single way.
+These utterly irresistible baked goats cheese cigars with honey & thyme come from Rachel Khoo and will impress in every single way.
+Salty and crunch pockets

 This absolutely stunning recipe comes from Rachel Khoo’s Kitchen Notebook: Cosmopolitan Cook – her brand new and original TV series which starts on the 24th of June on BBC Lifestyle channel.
 Rachel travels to a few interesting cosmopolitan destinations in seek of culinary inspiration.
 As a big fan of armchair travel TV mingled with food, I cant wait to see what she comes up with when visiting places like Istanbul, Stockholm and the Amalfi Coast.

 While I was at the launch I was privileged to meet Rachel and ask her a few questions along with other media.
 She is exactly like she is on TV.
 Down to earth and highly approachable.
 I was so interested to hear about her background and how she landed up with her own TV shows and cookbooks.
 It turns out she has worked really hard.
 Studied art and design, and then went on to work as a PR in the fashion industry before heading down a culinary path.
 I was super impressed to hear that she is very hands-on in the production of her books and shows.
 She really brings a very fresh and quirky feel to her work.

 You can follow Rachel along with all her creative and culinary endeavours on her stunning website RachelKhoo.com